KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 **4.** Launch the ReVanced Manager and go to the settings.
 Enable `Allow changing patch selection`.
 Then, go to the Patcher tab and tap `Select an application`.

+> [!TIP]
+> If using Infinity+ or Relay, updates for the app will appear in Google Play Store.
+To learn how to avoid this nuisance, see the footnotes.[^1]

 **5.** Press the `Storage` button and select the APK file that you downloaded.

 <img src="/images/reddit-client-id-guide/storage-button.png" width="400"/>